 Don’t be judgemental

 - Give the victim the full opportunity to speak up.
 You want to get a good picture of the situation, so you’d better not make comments on what the victim presents.
 If questions arise, they must be clarifying ones.
-Questions inducing some kind of criticism must be avoided.
+Questions inducing any kind of criticism must be avoided.

-- Always be open, honest, non-judgmental, empathetic and supportive.
+- Always be open, honest, non-judgmental, empathetic, and supportive.

 Be aware of the warning signs

 - Many victims try to cover up the abuse.
 You need to be aware of the indicators that could be possible hints for abuse.

 - … even if the victim’s story seems built up and unreal.